hyperspy/start_jupyter_cm/README.rst

    Jupyter context menu entries in windows.

-In addition to starting the QtConsole or the Jupyter Notebook server and launching the default browser, in Microsoft Windows the process runs from a terminal.
+In addition to starting the QtConsole, the Jupyter Notebook or the Jupyter Lab, and launching the default browser, in Microsoft Windows the process runs from a terminal.
 Closing the terminal closes the QtConsole or the Jupyter server.

 GNOME
 ~~~~~